On intersection cohomology with torus actions of complexity one: Betti numbers of complexity-one smooth -varieties

 In the general case, one can realize $X(\EE)$ as the quotient $X(\hat{\EE})/G,$ where $X(\hat{\EE})$ is smooth and $G$ is a finite abelian group by changing the ambient lattice $N$.
 Hence $X(\EE)$ is rationally smooth \cite[Proposition A1 iii)]{Bri99} and so

-To obtain the last equalities, we can adapt \cite[Proposition 8.2.21]{HTT08} for the intersection cohomology with rational coefficients.
+To obtain the last equalities, we may adapt \cite[Proposition 8.2.21]{HTT08} for the intersection cohomology with rational coefficients.
 Since the quotient map by $G$ induces isomorphisms between rational cohomology groups of $X(\EE)$ and $X(\hat{\EE})$ we conclude that $P_{X(\EE)}(t) = P_{X(\hat{\EE})}(t)$.
 Finally, we can make the choice to take $Q(\EE)$ and $Q_{y}(\EE)$ so that for every $y\in Y$.
-This finishes the proof of the proposition. \end{proof} \begin{rappel} Actually, the $h$-vectors of simplicial polytopes are simple to describe (compare Theorem \ref{hvector} with \cite[Corollary 3.9]{CMM14}) and the formula of Proposition \ref{proposition} can be expressed by the relation:
+This finishes the proof of the proposition. \end{proof}